codingoncoffee/RecruitmentKnowledge/README.md

 Content is a mix of videos and articles.

 # Technical Knowledge
 A collection of resources for learning more about software engineering.
-Knowing this stuff will make you a better Tech Recruiter.

 * [Computers and the Internet](https://www.khanacademy.org/computing/code-org/computers-and-the-internet)
 * [Computer science fundamentals](https://www.youtube.com/watch?v=YoXxevp1WRQ&list=PLhQjrBD2T382_R182iC2gNZI9HzWFMC_8)